Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Experimental setup and results

 \item \textbf{Route structure} is described in \texttt{stop\_news.xlsx}, which defines 22 stops including two terminals and 20 intermediate stops.
 Each vehicle operates in a single direction per trip, either from terminal\_down to terminal\_up (``up'' direction) or the reverse (``down'' direction).

 \item \textbf{Timetable-driven dispatching} is defined in \texttt{time\_table.xlsx}.
-Vehicles are dispatched from terminals according to direction-specific scheduled departure times.
-Once a vehicle completes a trip and returns to its terminal, it may either rest or be reused for a subsequent trip depends on if there is following trip. \end{itemize}
+The operation starts at 6:00 AM.
+Vehicles are dispatched every 360 seconds (6 minutes) from both terminals.
+An offset of 180 seconds is applied to the downstream direction to stagger departures (e.g., Upstream starts at 6:00:00, Downstream at 6:03:00).
+Once a vehicle completes a trip and returns to its terminal, it may either rest or be reassigned to a subsequent trip contingent on schedule availability. \end{itemize}

-This bidirectional, schedule-triggered structure generalizes the unidirectional simulation approach in~\cite{zheng2023robust}, and allows modeling of peak vs.\ off-peak asymmetry, heterogeneous headway patterns, and dynamic fleet scaling.
+This bidirectional, schedule-triggered structure extends the unidirectional simulation approach in~\cite{Zheng2024RobustNonlinearBusSpeedControl}, and enables the modeling of peak vs.\ off-peak asymmetry, heterogeneous headway patterns, and dynamic fleet scaling.